 When Western Publishing debuted Little Golden Books in the 1940s, the success was immediate.
 Little Golden Books were cheap to make, used little paper, were durable in the hands of children and -- best of all -- they were inexpensive, a very popular feature given the frugality of the war years.

 Today, fans include the young and the young-at-heart, as well as collectors.
-Below are some interesting facts about Little Golden Books.
+Below are ten things every Little Golden Books fan should know:

 1. Little Golden Books premiered with 12 titles, all published in September 1942.
 All 12 were hardcover and 42 pages.
 The first advertisement announcing Little Golden Books appears in Publisher's Weekly, September 19, 1942.
 All 12 titles were priced at 25 cents each.
 Today you can expect to pay around $5-$6 per book.

 2. The first 12 books released were: Three Little Kittens, Bedtime Stories, The Alphabet A-Z, Mother Goose, Prayers for Children, The Little Red Hen, Nursery Songs, The Poky Little Puppy, The Golden Book of Fairy Tales, Baby’s Book, The Animals of Farmer Jones and This Little Piggy.

 3. Five months after the initial release, 1.5 million copies of the books had been printed and the line was in its third printing.
 By Little Golden Books' 75th anniversary in 2017, sales topped two billion copies, and eight-million-plus books sold annually.